janwilmans/proposals/pXXXXR0_guarded_objects.md

 Such implementations are pessimizing single-thread use and have locking overhead on every API call.
 For demonstration purposes, here is a naive implementation of a 'guarding' class still having the locking overhead on every API call:

 ```
+// Naive example without strong ownership on the API and still having locking overhead

 #include <mutex>
 #include <string>
 #include <iostream>